Skip to main content

 AI Agents

 JJHub integrates Claude-powered AI agents as first-class citizens.
-Agents run in sandboxed GKE environments, can read and modify your repository, triage issues, review landing requests, and ship code - all orchestrated through the same TypeScript workflow system that powers CI.
+Agents run in sandboxed cloud VMs with full VM-level isolation, can read and modify your repository, triage issues, review landing requests, and ship code - all orchestrated through the same Smithers-powered TSX workflow system that powers CI.

-JJHub uses a BYOK model for AI - you provide your own Anthropic API keys.
+You provide your own API keys via repository secrets.
 There’s no platform-level AI metering or markup.
 Configure your key via repository secrets:

 Agents in Workflows